Lucifer-00007/my_chatcord/README.md

 - Create a postman collection of all the apis in categorized way.
 - Refactor backend: remove hardcode, repeated code, deprecated code and improve the code structure.
 - Add the logged in user details to the nav bar.
+- Save room chat history to DB, fix the chat time, add a section in admin(rooms) to manage the chat history.

 ## License